-Imagine… your guests start arriving at your ceremony, and they’re being seated while music floats among the whispers and soft laughter of the friends and family who are gathering in joyful anticipation of your nuptials.
+Imagine…your guests start arriving at your ceremony, and they’re being seated while music floats among the whispers and soft laughter of the friends and family who are gathering in joyful anticipation of your nuptials.
 As the wedding party makes their entrance, the music becomes more distinctive, drawing the audience’s attention.
 Then, with a dramatic change in the music, all eyes move to the bride who is making her grand entrance.
-It is music that helps amplify the emotion of the ceremony, and serves as guide for the festivities.
+It is music that helps amplify the emotion of the ceremony.

-Classically trained musicians are generally more expensive because of their high level of skill and education.
-The chosen pieces can require new arrangements and of course, many rehearsals.
-So although the musicians may be on the scene for a brief period, the bulk of their time is spent in preparation prior to the wedding day, “tuning-up,” if you will.
+Trained musicians are generally more expensive because of their high level of skill and education.
+Although the musicians may be on the scene for a brief period, the bulk of their time is spent in preparation prior to the wedding day, “tuning-up”, if you will.

 The big variable is the venue: beach, backyard, congregation hall, or church?
 Despite the challenges, an outdoor Outer Banks wedding is often a dream come true for many.
 Couples choosing to marry here generally pick the casual beach wedding over a church setting.
 Depending on the setting, weather can be a huge factor in the quality of the music.
 Reed and stringed instruments, for instance, do not fare well in extreme temperatures or salt air.
 Vocals or instrumental music may be drowned out by noisy winds.
-Electrical equipment can be shorted out by rain or (heaven forbid) lightning.
-Even in nice weather, acoustics can be difficult to control outside.
+Electrical equipment can be shorted out by rain.
+Acoustics can be difficult to control outside.
 It is important to have a backup plan in the event of bad weather.

 Many times the musicians, DJ, or live band hired for the reception can also play during the cocktail hour.
-Some live bands will have their keyboard player, guitar player, and vocalist play “unplugged” or acoustic music for both the ceremony and the cocktail hour.
+Some live bands will have their keyboard player, guitar player, and vocalist play “unplugged” for both the ceremony and the cocktail hour.

 They reunite with the rest of the band and rev it up later for dancing.
-If the band is adaptable, it can provide a nice transition that guests will enjoy.
-Furthermore, it may be more affordable than hiring different musicians for different parts of the wedding.
+If the band is adaptable, it can provide a nice transition that guests will enjoy, and it may be more affordable than hiring different musicians for different parts of the wedding.

 Similarly, classically trained musicians hired for the ceremony (which can include trumpet, cello, violin, viola, vocals, flute, and/or guitar) can also play livelier music, usually jazz, during the cocktail hour.

 Typically, the couple selects the songs for the “first” dances.
-The choices are as numerous as the number of couples having wedding ceremonies.
-The First Dance for the bride and groom is usually that one song that locks your gaze with each other when you hear it’s first notes.
-Undoubtably, you think of no other than him or her when you hear it… you know the one!
+The First Dance for the bride and groom is usually that one song that locks your gaze with each other when you hear its first notes, and you think of no other than them when you hear it… you know the one!
 It’s “your” song.
-But if you don’t have one special song, the bandleader or DJ should be able to help the couples pick out the song that fits their relationship.
-If it is a live band, the band makes sure they all learn the chosen songs before the date.
-Many musicians also are very willing, usually for an additional fee, to arrange a new song provided by the bride.

 Wedding Music Tips.
 A Checklist: